-Q- How have you found your first three weeks?
+Q- How have you found your role so far?

 D- I’ve been really enjoying getting to know people within the teams I work with.
 I’ve liked the work I’ve been doing and being allowed to put my own stamp on a couple of things I’ve done.
 I’ve headed a few projects already so I’m really happy with everything so far.

 Q- Where do you see your future at Talent?

 D- I just want to get in with as many groups as possible, producing high-quality content and learning as I go.
 I’d also like to learn a bit of design, which I’ve been fortunate enough to dabble in already.

 Q- What would you say to employers resistant to hiring younger people?

 D- I experienced a lot of resistance when I was applying for jobs.
 It was really frustrating because people would always come back to me and say “you were a perfect candidate, but you don’t quite have the experience we want – so we can’t hire you”.
 If anything, THAT was more demotivating than just telling me I was bad, because how am I supposed to get experience if I’m not even given the opportunity to do so?

 If people my age were given more chances, I feel like these companies would do much better.
 They’ll not only get the satisfaction of knowing they’re genuinely giving a life-changing chance to a young person, but will also experience the benefits of a younger person working harder and being more motivated to impress than someone with “experience”.